 By making small tweaks to how you eat, move, sleep, think and drink you will start to change.
 Step-by-step you get into new habits.
 With new habits come new health desires, and you will be ready to step it up.
 It is a great sensation to Feel Good again!
 And – when you Feel Good – you can Be Good – and then you are ready to Do Good, too! 🙂

 The GOODista’s kick-start 5 x 5 success plan for your New You, simply means that you decide what suits you, and your life.
 The 5 GOOD Lifestyle change areas are:

 - Good Moves – Exercise and Fitness

 - Good Hydration – Drinking Habits

 - Good Rest – Sleep and Stress

 Part I of this series is here below.
-Check back for more – and better still: Subscribe to get new inspiration, updates, and news from The GOODista.
+Check back for more – and better still: Join our mailing list for new inspiration, updates, and news from The GOODista.
 Comment, Share and Enjoy!
 Feel it – Be it – Do it 🙂

 “Change will not come if we wait for some other person, or if we wait for some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.”